Welcome to

 What is the purpose of layers and spacers?
 "Spacers keep something in place, layers are so you can’t see the spacers."

-Structures - Playgrounds
+Year 5: Structures – Bridges

 Children in Year 6 have designed and built their own playground structures using a range of materials.
 As a class, they developed a design criteria which they used to inform their designs.
 Through the DT curriculum, pupils have developed skills in sawing and applied their knowledge of Structures (Bridges) in Year 5 to safely saw wood and use a glue-gun to secure apparatus to their base.
 This was a collaborative project where pupils worked with a partner to create a fun but safe playground, suitable for their intended user.